 Sec.
-26. All persons and corporations engaged in buying, selling or dealing in milk or cream in cans, jugs, bottles or jars, with their names or other marks or devices, together with the word "registered," branded, engraved, blown or otherwise produced in a permanent manner in or upon such cans, jugs, bottles or jars, may file in the office of the clerk of the city or town in which their principal place of business is situated, and in the office of the secretary of state, a description of the name or names, mark or marks, device or devices so used by them, and cause such description to be published once each week for four weeks successively in a newspaper published in the city or town in which said description has been filed aforesaid; if there is no newspaper published in such city or town, then such publication may be made in any newspaper published in the county in which such city or town is situated.
+32. Dealers may file description of name and devices; and publish such description.
+1907, c.
+129, § 1.
+All persons and corporations engaged in buying, selling or dealing in milk or cream in cans, jugs, bottles or jars, with their names or other marks or devices, together with the word "Registered," branded, engraved, blown or otherwise produced in a permanent manner in or upon such cans, jugs, bottles or jars, may file in the office of the clerk of the city or town in which their principal place of business is situated, and in the office of the secretary of state, a description of the name or names, mark or marks, device or devices so used by them, and cause such description to be published once each week for four weeks successively in a newspaper published in the city or town in which said description has been filed aforesaid; if there is no newspaper published in such city or town, then such publication may be made in any newspaper published in the county in which such city or town is situated.